Hiroshima Peace & History: 3-Hr Private Walk with Local Guide

 1

-Our first stop is this peaceful shrine, one of Hiroshima’s oldest sacred places.
-It offers a quiet moment to understand the city’s spiritual roots and the community that lived here long before the war.
+Our first stop is this quiet local shrine, one of Hiroshima’s oldest sacred places.
+It offers a calm introduction to the city’s spiritual roots and everyday life before the war.

 2